ryman1/keeweb-wiki/Plugins.md

 - js plugin must revert all changes in uninstall function
 - DO NOT obfuscate, uglify, etc... plugin code, including styles and locales: it must be easy to read and review
 - initialization should not take long, it's better to lazy-load stuff
+- use common sense: KeeWeb has no plugin API, plugins extend KeeWeb by augmenting its functions, don't go crazy, to be able to maintain your plugin in new versions